 - an investigator engaged to investigate the allegations; and

-In some situations, a complainant or witness may express a wish to remain anonymous.
-The need for anonymity may be reduced once the complainant and/or witness is informed of:
+In some situations, a person who has made a report or witnesses may express a wish to remain anonymous.
+The need for anonymity may be reduced once the person who has made a report and/or witness is informed of:

 - the processes to be followed in handling their concerns;